db47h/go-decnumber/README.md

 # TODO

+- CreateNewCustomContext() is just plain ugly.
+Implement SetDigits() and re-create the free-list in it.
+But Need to add a pointer to the freelist as a member of Number (pointer needs to be cleared when puting it back, avoid circular deps).
-- Implement basic math functions
+- Implement basic math functions.

 # Licensing